Pheithar/PokemonBattleBot/FullAttackBot/README.md

     USE random_move
 ```

-In this first bot there are many things that are not being taken into account, such as if the changing Pkmn has PP in its move, or if is an attack move, but that does not really matter.
+In this first bot there are many things that are not being taken into account, such as if the changing Pokemon has PP in its move, or if is an attack move, but that does not really matter.
 For now, this bot is for getting familiar with the library and learn how to use it.

+## Results

 This simple bot, in my quick test, against a random bot, got: